-Based on data from the Office of National Statistics, the average amount people have in savings predictably goes up as they get older.
-Younger people have less in savings for a number of reasons like student loans, low salaries and high expenses, while the average amount in savings increases as people get closer to their retirement age.
+According to research from Finder, the average person in the UK has 17,773 in savings as of 2023.
+Younger people have less in savings for many reasons, like student loans, low salaries and high expenses, while the average amount in savings increases as people get closer to their retirement age.

 Average savings by income in the UK

 Income is another critical metric that determines the average savings of people in the UK.
 There is, understandably, a direct correlation between income and savings.
 People with higher incomes have more disposable cash and can save more than those with lower incomes.

 How much should you save each month?

 The average Brit is some way away from the expected savings and needs to save a lot more to reach the recommended levels of savings in the UK.

 Savings statistics in the UK: Average savings by gender and region

 Similarly, region or location is an important determinant of average savings in the UK.
-According to research, the lowest average savers in the UK belong to the East Midlands, while the highest bracket can be found in London.
-The average savings of people in the East Midlands is £6,438, compared to average savings of £28,978 in London.
-The second-lowest region is Northern Ireland, at £6,710, while the second-highest region is the West Midlands, at an average savings of £13,318.
-Such a dramatic disparity in average savings by region in the UK can be attributed to employment opportunities and a host of other socioeconomic factors.
+According to research, the lowest average savers in the UK belong to the West Midlands, while the highest bracket can be found in the East of England region.
+The average savings of people in the East Midlands is £13,306, compared to the average savings of £8,901 in Greater London.

 Factors that affect average savings